GabrielePisciotta/papendex/README.md

 ### How to start ETL Crossref
 First of all, be sure that Solr is up and running.
-Then, chose if you want to work with an already extracted dump file or directly with the dump.
-Change the default parameters in ETL_Crossref.py's main:
+Then, chose if you want to work with an already extracted dump file or directly with the compressed dump.
+You'll have to specify some parameters in ETL_Crossref.py:
 - `source`: can be 'path' if you want to specify the extracted path or 'compressed' if you want to specify the compressed filename
 - `path`: the path where we will work (e.g.: where the dump has been extracted or where the dump filename is contained)
 - `dump_filename`: the file name of the dump
 - `solr_address`: the address of the Solr server (if running in local, keep it as it is),

-After having it configured, run it with `$ python3 ETL_Crossref.py` and have a break, it may be a long procedure.
+Run it with `$ python3 ETL_Crossref.py <parameters>` and have a break, it may be a long procedure.

 ### How to start ETL Orcid
 As for the ETL Crossref, be sure that Solr is up and running.

-Then, change the default parameters in ETL_Orcid.py's main setting the reference to the «SUMMARIES» dump downloaded from Orcid.
+You'll have to specify some parameters ETL_Orcid, setting the reference to the «SUMMARIES» dump downloaded from Orcid.

-Then run it with `$ python3 ETL_Orcid.py` and have another big break.
-Better to run this overnight :)
+Run it with `$ python3 ETL_Orcid.py <parameters>` and have another big break.
+Better to run this overnight.

----

-### ETL PubMed
-This tool let us create a dataset from the EuropePMC OpenAccess dumps.
-The workflow is divided in the following steps:
-- download the dumps (skippable)
-- download IDs file and generate a pickle dump of it to enable a fast search
-- unzip the articles from each dump and store their xml separately, deleting in the end the original dump (concurrently-> specify the number)
-- process the article.
-Each XML is transformed in a row of the dataset having the following fields:
-    - `cur_doi`
-    - `cur_pmid`
-    - `cur_pmcid`
-    - `cur_name` (the reference to the XML file needed for BEE/Jats2OC)
-    - `references` (json dumped string containing a list of identifiers of the cited documents)

-    If any of the previous IDs are not contained in the XML, we will exploit the PMID or PMCID to find the missing ones in the IDs file.

-    If a citing article or a cited one doesn't have any ID, we don't save it.
-If a citing article doesn't have cited references, we don't save it.

-    This process is run in parallel (-> specify the number).
-You can specify to store everything in a single dataset.csv (slow) or to store in many CSV files and then concatenate them (fast).

-You'll find the result in `{path}/csv/dataset.csv`.

-### How to start ETL PubMed
-All the files needed to build the dataset will be automatically downloaded from the script.
-Just specify in ETL_pubmed.py's main:
-- `start_path`: the working directory
-- `writing_multiple_csv`: True/False, default True (fast)

-Then run in with `$ python3 ETL_pubmed.py`

 ---